-Compulsory attendance during case presentations and clinical observations.
+Compulsory attendance during clinical observations and case presentations.

-For both modules, the following applies:
+For all modules, the following applies:

 The course coordinator decides whether, and if so how, absence from compulsory course elements can be made up.
 Study results cannot be reported until the student has participated in compulsory course elements or compensated for any absence in accordance with instructions from the course coordinator.
 Absence from a compulsory course element could mean that the student can not retake the element until the next time the course is offered.